ChyuuMC/chyuumc.github.io/_posts/2024-08-29-where-to-have-fun-hradec.markdown

 #### Ještěd Tower in Liberec

 This pagoda looking [tower](https://maps.app.goo.gl/6NaGmFSJVHQNHL746) is located in the city of Liberec.
-You can take a train to this city that takes about three and a half to three hours and take a tram to the base of the hill.
+You can take a train to this city from Hradec Kralove that takes about two and a half to three hours and then, take a tram to the base of the hill.
 From there, the climb is about an hour or two.
-The tower mainly serves as a television tower but inside is a three star hotel and a restaurant.
+The tower mainly serves as a television tower but inside it is a three star hotel and a restaurant.
 I highly recommand to plan your lunch here for the panoramic view of Liberec region.
 This trip can be done in a day and you’ll still have a plenty of time to visit the city of Liberec itself.

 #### Sněžka

 [The hightest peak in Czech Republic](https://maps.app.goo.gl/yXvYdi4ygcimeKFQ7).
 All you need to do is take an hour and a half bus or a train ride from Hradec Kralove to a city called [Pec pod Snezkou](https://maps.app.goo.gl/aH9LxiVMysPj3Kvb9) and hike for two hours.
 Check iDOS.
 There are also cable cars available to the top.
 You can totally do this trip in a day if you plan it well.
-There are stunning views on the top but make sure to go ther when there is a clear weather.
+There are stunning views on the top but make sure to go there when there is a clear weather.

-I hope you found a few places to help you beat your final exam stress and the winter blues.
+I hope you found a few places to help you find new places around Hradec and to beat the winter blues.